telefonicaid/fiware-sth-comet/doc/manuals/running.md

 -   `DB_PASSWORD`: The password to use for the database connection.
 Optional.
 Default value: "".
 -   `DB_URI`: The URI to use for the database connection.
 This does not include the 'mongo://' protocol part (see a couple of examples below).
 Optional.
 Default value: "localhost:27017".
+-   `DB_AUTH_SOURCE`: The auth source to use for the database connection.
+Optional.
+Default value "".
 -   `REPLICA_SET`: The name of the replica set to connect to, if any.
 Default value: "".
 -   `DB_PREFIX`: The prefix to be added to the service for the creation of the databases.
 More information below.
     Optional.
 Default value: "sth\_".